Ed Murray (Washington politician)

 Edward Bernard Patrick Murray (born May 2, 1955) is an American politician from the state of Washington who most recently served as the 53rd mayor of Seattle from 2014 to 2017.
 A Democrat, he was previously a state legislator, first with the Washington State House of Representatives from 1996 to 2007, then the Washington State Senate from 2007 to 2013.

-In 2017, Murray faced multiple allegations of child abuse, rape and sexual molestation, including some from family members and children under his care.
+In 2017, Murray faced multiple allegations of child abuse, rape and sexual molestation, including from a family member and his adopted son.
 He denies the allegations.
 Murray resigned as mayor of Seattle on September 12, 2017.

 Early life and education

 Murray was born in Aberdeen, Washington, to an Irish Catholic family, and is one of seven siblings in his family.
 He spent much of his childhood in West Seattle's Alki neighborhood, but attended high school at Timberline High School in Lacey, where he served as student body president.

 Murray graduated from the University of Portland in 1980; he majored in sociology.